Prompt-Based Length Controlled Generation with Reinforcement Learning: Introduction

-Moreover, it is often hard for existing LLMs to adapt to various precise control instructions such as greater a target value, less than a target value, or between two target values, etc. For methods like RLHF, i.e., Reinforcement Learning from Human Feedback~\citep{christiano2017deep, stiennon2020learning, ouyang2022training}, it is expensive to use human for labelling whether the length of generated texts meets the requirement given in instructing prompts.
-In addition, automatic labels can not be straight forwardly obtained, as the control instructions can be arbitrarily integrated into user utterances.
-Therefore, how to connect control instructions from users to the final length of generated text by leveraging reinforcement learning to fine-tune LLMs is still an open question.
+In general, there are many other length control methods such as GOLC, LenAtten and LAAM \citep{liu2018controlling, takase2019positional, makino2019global, yu2021lenatten, liu2022length}.
+However, these methods are not designed for pretrained LLMs, thus pre-training or different architectural designs are usually needed.
+Moreover, it is hard for existing length control methods to adapt to various precise control instructions such as greater than a target value, smaller than a target value, or between two target values, etc. Therefore, how to effectively connect diverse control instructions from users to the final length of generated text for pretrained LLMs is still an issue to be tackled.

 In this study, we introduce a novel method that applies prompt-based fine-tuning with reinforcement learning to improve the accuracy of length controlled generation.
-Firstly, we introduce an independent standard prompt extractor to parse the length control instructions from user inputs to standard control prompts.
-Secondly, a rule-based reward model is designed for accurate and fast implementation for both reinforcement fine-tuning and inference of LLMs.
-Thirdly, we apply a modified PPO algorithm to fine-tune LLMs for enhancing its length control ability, relying on a reward from our proposed reward model.
-We find that by using the reinforcement fine-tuning with our proposed reward model, the length control accuracy of GPTs with different sizes can be significantly improved compared to the baseline using a prompt-based instruction to control length.
-Moreover, rule-based sample filtering can make a further improvement for all experimental settings.
+The main contributions are: \begin{itemize} \item We design a rule-based reward model for multiple control types other than traditional ``equal to'' control type, which can provide accurate and fast implementation for both reinforcement fine-tuning and inference of LLMs. \item We introduce an independent standard prompt extractors (SPE) to parse the length control instructions from diverse user inputs to standard control prompts (SCP), which is necessary for rule-based reward and show strong generalization power for new control prompts. \item We apply a Proximal Policy Optimization (PPO) algorithm with a modified state space to fine-tune LLMs for enhancing its length control ability.
+Two modes including (a) SCP + rule-based reward; (b) SCP + model-based reward are introduced and compared. \item Experiments show that by joint application of reinforcement fine-tuning and sample filtering, the length-control errors can be significantly reduced from the baseline prompt-based method.
+Moreover, the method show strong generalization ability to new prompt templates. \end{itemize}